+CORRIDOR MANAGEMENT

-CORRIDOR MANAGEMENT This is EVERYONE'S responsibility Non Negotiables Keep to the left No eating or drinking No more than 2 side by side Keep Moving
+This is EVERYONES' responsibility Non Negotiables Keep to the left No eating or drinking No more than 2 side by side Keep Moving

 To ensure we keep congestion to a minimum on our corridors we have developed a managed system of movement around school.
-It is important that pupils follow the movement plan.
+It is important that pupils follow the movement plan and that all school staff reinforce it.

 By maintaining entry and exit routes we aim to: